 - It is unclear how far disability discrimination in employment (below) is covered.
 This may be within the scope of Article 8 on private and family life, and various decisions of the European Court of Human Rights (ECtHR) in Strasbourg as well as a British employment tribunal in 2021 support that.
 However earlier UK court decisions have taken a more restrictive approach.

 - Discrimination in education, whether school or university, is likely to be within Article 14.

 - Whether Article 14 applies to discrimination in the provision of services or public functions is likely to depend on whether the particular facts fall within a Convention right.
 These include for example private and family life, fair trial or hearing, social security or tax, elections and prisoners.
 There seems to be a fairly high bar as to when social/cultural activities are included in the right to private/family life.

 - Unlike the Equality Act, the Human Rights Act can be used against laws, particularly regulations.
 Article 14 along with the right to peaceful enjoyment of possessions in A1P1 (below) has been used to challenge regulations on tax and social security benefits.

-Article 14 and the ‘ambit’ of other Convention rights
+Article 14 and the “ambit” of other Convention rights

-Article 14 (non-discrimination) can apply if the facts complained of fall within the ‘ambit’ of the other Convention right – in other words within the ‘scope’ of the other right.
-There does not have to be a breach of the other right (though there may be: see below Using rights other than Article 14).
+Article 14 (non-discrimination) only applies if the facts complained of fall within the “ambit” of another Convention right – in other words within the scope of the other right.
+This is because Article 14 says “The enjoyment of the rights and freedoms set forth in this Convention shall be secured without discrimination…”

 Private and family life under Article 8